Click this Link to return to your previously deployed Posit Cloud Lab 3 Workspace:

 Q3.

-Lian ran a 10k run this week in 45 minutes.
+Lian ran a 10k race this week in 45 minutes.
 The mean time for women runners her age in this race was 50 minutes and the standard deviation was 5 minutes.
 Using the z-score formula, what is Lian’s z-score on the 10k race?

 Edit the blue numbers in this code appropriately